gaurikasar/Ramp_challenge/README.md

 **Actual:** The employees filter shows "Loading employees..." after clicking **View more** until new transactions are loaded.

+**Solution** App.tsx :- move the await paginatedTransactionsUtils.fetchAll() to after setIsLoading(false) as it wont wait for paginatedTransactionsUtils.fetchAll() to finish to set to false

 # Bug 6: View more button not working as expected

 _This bug has 2 wrong behaviors that can be fixed with the same solution.
 It's acceptable to fix with separate solutions as well._